 Design Showcase: The highlight of each semester, our Design Showcase is a two-day event held the week before finals, where students come together and share the work they’ve accomplished over the semester.
 This event brings together the Jacobs community, as well as the broader campus community and Berkeley public.
 We welcome all members of the community to come and see what happens at Jacobs Hall!
 This is a great opportunity for students to share about their work outside of their peers, and for the public to learn more about the ways students are using design to change the world.

 Summer Courses: Each Summer, we offer between 4-6 courses for hands-on learning about design innovation.
 Members of the general public can join Berkeley students in taking these courses, which vary in topics each year.
 These courses are great for students wanting to build out their toolkits and portfolios, as well as newcomers to design who are looking to pick up a new design skill.
-Learn more about this Summer’s offerings, which will be held online.
+Visit our courses page to see the upcoming Summer schedule.

 Students share their projects at our Fall 2019 Design Showcase